Get the best of CF straight to your inbox.

 Flight time from London: 4 hours, 15 minutes

-Average December temperature across all islands: 22°C
+Average December temperature across all islands: 21°C

 A four and a half hour flight is probably the maximum we can stretch to for a long weekend, and Cyprus is one of the best options for a winter-sun holiday during the colder months.
 Why?
 Because yes, it has beaches and water sports, bars and restaurants, but it also has a fascinating and complex past with many nations laying claim to the small island over the years.
-This has resulted in an island packed with history, full of ancient temples and all manner of architectural influences – Byzantine to Roman, Ottoman to Venetian – so, on those days when the weather isn’t quite up to par, you’ll always find something to explore.
-The merging of cultures has had an influence on the food, too, which is perhaps best described as a Mediterranean-Middle Eastern affair: spend your evenings dining on halloumi, kebabs, hummus, stuffed vine leaves, fresh salads, and of course, baklava.
+This has resulted in an island packed with history; full of ancient temples and all manner of architectural influences – Byzantine to Roman, Ottoman to Venetian – so, on those days when the weather isn’t quite up to par, you’ll always find something to explore.
+The merging of cultures has had an influence on the food, too, which is perhaps best described as a Mediterranean-Middle Eastern affair: spend your evenings dining on halloumi, kebabs, stuffed vine leaves, fresh salads, and of course, baklava.

 Flight time from London: 4 hours, 30 minutes